the8472/fastar/README.md

 * directory traversal based on physical disk layout. see [platter-walk](https://github.com/the8472/platter-walk) crate
 * readaheads across multiple files at once to keep the drive's command queue filled. see [reapfrog](https://github.com/the8472/reapfrog) crate
-* drops disk caches for files onces they are read to prevent disk buffer thrashing.
+* drops disk caches for files once they are read to prevent disk buffer thrashing.

 Current limitations:

 * arguments must be directories
-* only archives regular files, not symlinks
+* only archives regular files, not symlinks or empty directories
-* filenames longer than 100 bytes are not supported (implementation isn't difficult, just the `tar-rs` API being clunky)

 ## Benchmarks